washedszn/discord-keyword-purge/README.md

 # discord-keyword-purge

 Discord tool enabling mods to easily clean up their servers.
+This bot will allow you to remove previously sent messages that contain specific words.
+Great for getting your server in a condition to apply for partner.

 ## Install dependancies:
 You will also need to set environmental variables for `DISCORD_BOT_TOKEN` and `DISCORD_USER_ID`